Document Workflow

 What is the safest way to fix a broken query string?

-Parse the query into keys and values, decode suspicious values once, then encode only the values that contain reserved URL characters.
+Keep the original link, parse the query into keys and values, decode suspicious values once, then encode only the values that contain reserved URL characters.
+Retest against the same endpoint and compare the values it actually receives.

 Why did my parameter disappear after an ampersand?

 An unencoded `&` inside a value starts a new parameter.
-Encode nested URLs or text values before adding them to the outer query string.
+Encode the nested URL or text value before adding it to the outer query string, but leave the outer separators unencoded.

 Should repeated query parameters be removed?